DevExpress-Examples/asp-net-web-forms-add-richedit-to-gridview-edit-form/Readme.md

 1. Create the [Grid View](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) control, populate it with columns, and bind the control to a data source.

-2. Add the [Rich Text Editor](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit) control to the [EditItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate?p=netframework) of the column that contains RTF data.
+2. Add the [Rich Text Editor](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit) control to the [EditItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate?p=netframework) of the column that contains formatted text.

 3. Handle the Rich Text Editor control's [Init](https://learn.microsoft.com/en-us/dotnet/api/system.web.ui.control.init?view=netframework-4.8.1) event that occurs after the edit form appears.
 Use the Grid View's [IsNewRowEditing](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.IsNewRowEditing?p=netframework) property to identify if the edit form appeared in response to a click on the **New** or **Edit** button.
 If a user clicked the **New** button, assign a new unique identifier to the Rich Text Editor's [DocumentId](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit.DocumentId?p=netframework) property.
 Otherwise, get a formatted text string from the corresponding cell and pass the string and the row key to the control's [Open](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxRichEdit.ASPxRichEdit.Open(System.String-DevExpress.XtraRichEdit.DocumentFormat-System.Func-System.Byte---)) method.